Bowel cancer screening

 Risks of screening

-There are no risks to your health from the home test kit.
+There are no risks to your physical health from the home test kit.

 Further information